What is mortgage insurance?

 -

-You can get rid of mortgage insurance in many ways, including paying down your loan, refinancing or requesting cancellation when you reach a certain percentage of equity in your home (20 percent for many lenders).
+You can get rid of mortgage insurance in many ways, including paying down your loan, refinancing or requesting cancellation when you reach 20 percent equity in your home.
 Keep in mind: If you have an FHA loan and you put down less than 10 percent, you can’t get rid of the insurance unless you refinance to a different type of loan.

 -

-No. The itemized deduction for this cost has expired, so unless legislation renews it, you won’t be able to claim a tax perk for your mortgage insurance premiums.
+No. The itemized deduction for this cost has expired.
+Unless legislation renews it, you won’t be able to claim a tax perk for mortgage insurance premiums.

 -